 White Squall (1999)

-Will Parker, played by Matthew Modine, loses America’s Cup, the world’s biggest sailing prize, to the Australians and decides to form his own syndicate to win it back.
-Matthew Modine as Will Parker, Jennifer Grey as Kate Bass, and Cliff Robertson as Morgan Weld
+Wind is a 1992 film directed by Carroll Ballard that follows Will Parker, played by Matthew Modine as he loses America’s Cup, the world’s biggest sailing prize, to the Australians and decides to form his own syndicate to win it back.
+Will hires Kate Bass, played by Jennifer Grey, to help him with his PR campaign.

 All is Lost (2013)